GeorgeSchiro/GetCert2/README.md

     clients the opportunity to lock the certificate renewal (ie. only one client at a time per domain can communicate with the certificate provider network).

--NonIISBindingScript= SEE PROFILE FOR DEFAULT VALUE

-    This is the PowerShell script that binds a new certificate when IIS is not in use or the standard IIS binding procedure does not work for whatever reason.

 -NoPrompts=False

     Set this switch True and all pop-up prompts will be suppressed.
 Messages